-The third regret mentioned by Bronnie Ware in the Top Five Regrets of the Dying is ‘I wish I’d had the courage to express my feelings.’
+The third regret mentioned by Bronnie Ware in the book The Top Five Regrets of the Dying is ‘I wish I’d had the courage to express my feelings.’
+This regret is about healthy self-expression.
 She talks about how people often don’t say how they feel to ‘keep the peace,’ but I suspect that many people also don’t say what they feel because they fear rejection or even ridicule.
 Perhaps what we will regret most on our deathbed is not telling people we know how much we love and appreciate them.

 The Tarot spread I have created addresses both of these issues and takes into account that there is a respectful and empowering way of expressing even the more negative feelings – not to ‘keep the peace’ so much as to not burn any bridges with people we wish to keep in our lives.

 The main ‘do’ when it comes to expressing our harsher feelings is to own them and to express this ownership with ‘I feel…’

 It then follows that the main ‘don’t’ is to say ‘You make me feel…’

 Not only does the latter disempower us by giving someone the power of control over our emotions (which simply isn’t true), it also gets their back up and most commonly leads to a counter-attack.

 ‘I feel…’ opens up to dialogue; ‘You make me feel…’ opens up to hostility.